halversm/sp24-lab9/README.md

         alias:12345678:

     (Hint: Look at the implementation of `LoadObjects.load`.)
+    It looks like the ':' at the end makes sure that the value portion is still included as an empty string in the 'fields' list if it is empty.
+The consistency of the colon helps with parsing since it indicates where everything starts and ends.

 2. Why doesn’t `LoadAlias.load` calculate object IDs?
     Why does it use the IDs saved in the archive instead?